Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/system-architecture/design.md

 6. The user clicks on "Save".

-7. The user exits the site.
+7. The user exits the website.

 </details>